|Previously reviewed by:||SG1, LEWG|

 As we previously suggested in P0063R0, it would be nice to have a real interoperability story for C atomics and C++ atomics.
 In the interest of time, and since it appeared to be less essential and more controversial than the rest of that proposal, this suggestion was not pursued further in later revisions of that paper.
 Nonetheless, it remains a gaping hole in the interoperability story between C and C++.
-The solution proposed here is based on one that has been used by Android for several years.
+The solution proposed here is based on one that has been used by Android platform code for several years.

 It is desirable to make C language header files directly usable by C++ code.
 It is increasingly common for such header files to include declarations that rely on atomics.

 For example, a header may wish to declare a function that provides saturating

 ("clamped") addition on atomic integers.
 This can easily be implemented in the